openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 This document defines how the the OpenJS Foundation implements its code of conduct.

-If you want to report a code of conduct violation, go to [code-of-conduct.openjsf.org][CoC].
+If you want to report an incident, go to [code-of-conduct.openjsf.org][CoC].

 ***